silaswaxter/little_pp/README.md

 LittlePP is a serialization/deserialization, header-only library for C++ that is **_little_** in size, performance cost, and API complexity.
-LittlePP generates (through templates) serialization/deserialization methods for class types (ie `class` and `struct`) with optional, built-in padding and endianess conversion.
+LittlePP generates (through templates) serialization/deserialization methods for class types (ie `class` and `struct`).
+The API explicitly declares the data model (ie padding schema and endianess) for both the input and output of the serialization/deserialization methods; conversion between differing data models is applied within the method automatically.
 LittlePP can handle nested class types and works on plain-old-data (POD) except pointers and references types (more specifics below).

 ## Motivation